 The origin and growth of the unobtrusive but efficient Customs Service make a story full of romance.
 To-day the activities of the Customs officers are widespread and include much more than the prevention of smuggling.
 This chapter is by Frank Bowen.

 The defeat of the great Spanish Armada in 1588 probably did more than anything to impress upon England the need for a permanent fleet of fighting ships, and caused a complete revolution in naval strategy and tactics.
 One of the most glorious pages in English history is the defeat of the “Invincible Armada” by the English fleet under Sir Francis Drake and Lord Howard of Effingham.
 Every schoolboy knows the story of the famous game of bowls on Plymouth Hoe, and there are many whose knowledge of the battle goes little farther than this.
 Lieut.
 Com.
-E. Keble Chatterton begins a chapter on the Armada which gives a comprehensive account of the whole engagement, and will also please those reders who enjoy descriptions of life at sea in the olden days.
-This is the third article in the series on Decisive Naval Actions.
-The article is concluded in part 37.
+E. Keble Chatterton begins a chapter on the Armada which gives a comprehensive account of the whole engagement, and will also please those readers who enjoy descriptions of life at sea in the olden days.

 THE AFTER END OF THE SUPERSTRUCTURE viewed from the main deck.
 This impressive photograph shows to good effect the straight-forward shipshape character of the Orion.
 On the main deck - C Deck - is an open-air swimming-pool, with dressing-rooms, shower-baths and the tavern adjacent.
 There are eight decks in the Orion.